Aegisub/aegisite/source/docs/3.0/Automation/Lua/Subtitle_file_interface.html.md

 Here's a list of the different classes of lines:

-**`clear`**
-: A blank line.
-These are normally stripped by Aegisub's ASS parser, but they can potentially show up when importing non-ASS files, or if you add them via a macro.

-**`comment`**
-: A line starting with a semicolon.
-Usually ignored and only useful for storing unimportant metadata, as they're often stripped.

-**`head`**
-: A section heading in the file, such as `[Script Info]`

 **`info`**
 : A key/value pair in the Script Info section of the file

-**`format`**
-: A Format line in the file.
-Ignored by nearly everything as VSFilter never implemented support for them.

 **`style`**
 : a regular style definition line